goblindegook/wp-cas-server/README.txt

 * `/wp-cas/login`: Allows a remote service to request that a user authenticate on the CAS server.
 Will redirect back to the remote service along with a service ticket.
 * `/wp-cas/logout`: Terminates the single sign-on session.
 May optionally redirect the user back to the remote service.
+* `/wp-cas/validate` [CAS 1.0]: Allows a remote service to validate a service ticket forwarded by the user on redirect.
+Returns a plaintext response.
 * `/wp-cas/proxy` [CAS 2.0]: Provides access to remote services with proxy tickets in exchange for proxy-granting tickets.
 Returns an XML response.
 * `/wp-cas/proxyValidate` [CAS 2.0]: Allows a remote service to validate a service or proxy ticket forwarded by the user on redirect.
 Returns an XML response.
 * `/wp-cas/serviceValidate` [CAS 2.0]: Allows a remote service to validate a service ticket forwarded by the user on redirect.
 Returns an XML response.
+* `/wp-cas/p3/proxyValidate` [CAS 3.0]: Allows a remote service to validate a service or proxy ticket forwarded by the user on redirect.
+Returns an XML response.
-* `/wp-cas/validate` [CAS 1.0]: Allows a remote service to validate a service ticket forwarded by the user on redirect.
-Returns a plaintext response.
+* `/wp-cas/p3/serviceValidate` [CAS 3.0]: Allows a remote service to validate a service ticket forwarded by the user on redirect.
+Returns an XML response.

 There are a few [client integration](http://www.jasig.org/cas/client-integration) libraries available for CAS, as well as a handy guide for [CASifying several existing applications](https://wiki.jasig.org/display/CASC/CASifying+Applications).
 Independent WordPress installations may integrate with Cassava using a client plugin such as [CAS Maestro](http://wordpress.org/plugins/cas-maestro/).